ivw/ezmode-vscode/data/EzModeTutorial.md

 This will create a template with some examples if the file doesn't already exist.
 After editing and saving this file, use `<` again and choose "Reload .ezmoderc".

+By default, the Escape key switches to EzMode.
+To change this, open VS Code's keyboard shortcuts by pressing `Ctrl-KS` and search for `Enter EzMode`.

 ## Tutorial complete